EdArdolino/EzConfig/README.md

 8. All config files will automatically be reloaded upon exit of the program

 Note: If your config files are not updated, you can manually update them using for following command(s) based on your shell: `source ~/.bashrc`, `source ~/.zshrc`, `source ~/.config/fish/config.fish`
-Note (write_to_cron): In order to allow you to write to a crontab, you will need to have an existing crontab file. # You will also need to add your user to the path below.
-Ex: '~/var/spool/cron/admin'
+Note (write_to_cron): In order to allow you to write to a crontab, you will need to have an existing crontab file (`creontab -e`).
+You will also need to add your user to the path.
+Ex: `~/var/spool/cron/admin`

 In Progress:
 1. Writing to crontab